-src - a pointer to a structure to place the source address of the received datagram, this doesn't need to be initialized by the caller.
-May be NULL in that case the source address will no be stored.
-If unsure about the structure required to store the source address, a struct sockaddr\store type can be used and the corresponding size in addrlen.
-The only relevant field in struct sockaddr\store is ss\family., however in can store any type of address.
+src - a pointer to a structure where to place the source address of the received datagram, this doesn't need to be initialized by the caller.
+If NULL, the source address won't be stored.
+If unsure about the structure required to store the source address, a struct sockaddr_store type can be used and the corresponding size in addrlen.
+The only relevant field in struct sockaddr_store is ss_family, however in can store any type of address.

-addrlen - a pointer to a unsigned integer initialized by the caller with the size in bytes of the structure to place the source address.
+addrlen - a pointer to an unsigned integer, initialized by the caller with the size in bytes of the structure to place the source address.
 The value may be changed by the function conforming the real address structure length.